Gate (Community Access)

 Media Mecca is Black Rock City’s press room.
 At the Mecca, members of the media can find out what’s going on, recharge batteries and file stories.
 We can point you in the direction of participants from your region, connect you with artists and take you on a tour of the major art installations.
 We will not baby you, coddle you, suggest story ideas or drive you around on a golf cart.

 When you arrive, tell the greeters you’re looking for Media Mecca.
-We’re conveniently located in Center Camp.
+We’re conveniently located next to the ARTery at Esplanade & 6:30.
 We’ll get your oriented, give you a cold beverage (if you’re nice to us) and provide a place to hang out when the temperature tops 100 degrees.

 Please note: If you are a member of the press, you must visit the Press & Media section and register in advance of the event.
 Reporters, photographers and video crews who do not connect with us prior to the event will be taken into the desert, staked to the ground and left to fry in the sun.